owenn2106/project-management-system/README.md

 - Django Forms

 Feel free to git pull or git clone the file and run the server using `python manage.py runserver`.

-### Additional Note: I might have pip freeze the wrong packages into the requirements.txt so please do not use pip install requirements.txt for this specific project.